GearCzech/x-mode-doc-fan/README.md

 - If set to true, server will automatically start games.

 # COMMANDS
+## Every commands listed here seem to be usable only in server console, not in-game chat.
 ### WHITELIST
 **- ONLY WORKS WHEN "whitelist" is set to TRUE in properties.txt**
 - User can be added by using **/whitelist** command or editing **whitelist.txt** file.
 - User can be removed using **/unwhitelist** command or editing **whitelist.txt** file.
 - Supports username or Steam64 ID (also called Community ID)
 	- Steam and Steam3 IDs don't seem to work.

+### ADMIN
+- User can be added by using **/admin** command or editing **adminlist.txt** file.
+- User can be removed using **/unadmin** command or editing **adminlist.txt** file.
+- Supports username or Steam64 ID (also called Community ID)
+	- Steam and Steam3 IDs don't seem to work.

+### BLACKLIST
+- User can be added by using **/blacklist** command or editing **blacklist.txt** file.
+- User can be removed using **/unblacklist** command or editing **blacklist.txt** file.
+- Supports username, Steam64 ID (also called Community ID) or IP Address
+	- Steam and Steam3 IDs doesn't seem to work.

+### /stop
+- Stops a server

+### /autostart
+- Will enable / disable autostart game loop

+### /playercount
+- Will show how many players are connected on a server.

+### /playerlist
+- Will send a list of users that are currently connected.

+### /kick <nick>
+- Will kick a player
+- Only supports username as a parameter, other options like steamid and ip address doesn't seem to work.

+### /balanceteams
+- Balances teams